cafloyd/early-career/docs/career-dev/tracking-your-work.md

 ## Types of Records to Keep
 - If you don't already have one, start a [brag doc](https://jvns.ca/blog/brag-documents/) immediately.
 This is a place to keep track of your wins, which is really helpful for things like annual reviews, and is also a really helpful weapon against imposter syndrome.
   - [Write a brag document and get your work recognized](https://1kevinson.com/write-a-brag-document-and-get-your-work-recognized/)
+  - Not necessarily a record to keep, but on the subject of celebrating your wins, I also really love this approach from Lara Hogan: [The importance of donuts](https://larahogan.me/donuts/)
 - Another great record to start is a [developer journal](https://opensource.com/article/19/4/what-developer-journal), where you can keep track of things you've done and learned, and which you can use as a reference.
 (See also [daily work journal](https://blog.isquaredsoftware.com/2020/09/coding-career-advice-daily-work-journal/))
 - You can also track your work in a way that makes it [easier to spin up a resume](https://alistapart.com/article/the-career-management-document/) the next time you're on the job hunt.